khpf88/Lisa-AI-Voice-Assistant/doc/architecture.md

 ### Step 1: Prove the Core Functionality (Achieved & Refined)

-The immediate goal of getting the core application working, including real-time two-way voice interaction, server-side VAD, streaming LLM responses, and multi-LLM provider support, has been largely achieved.
-The application is now containerized using Docker Compose, and the TTS functionality is provided by an external Dockerized service.
-The current focus is on optimizing performance and ensuring stability.
+The immediate goal of getting the core application working has been achieved and significantly refined.
+The system now features a robust, real-time, two-way voice pipeline with a declarative resource management system for its multi-engine TTS backend.
+This ensures stability and optimal performance by dynamically allocating resources based on both the selected engine's profile and live system stats.
+The application is also containerized via Docker Compose.

 ### Step 2: Refactor Lisa as a Dedicated Voice I/O Service